The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 He sat at his desk, leafing through grain reports that his father had given him.
 Normally, this would go to Scarlet, but he had taken on more of this in recent weeks, and was well inclined to the task, except his heart was not in it at the moment.

-He stared out the window, looking at the bridge leading to Kestrelmont, its low rise over the moat.
+He stared out the window at the bridge leading to Kestrelmont, its low rise over the moat.
 Charles remembered playing there when he was eight or nine years old, when life was simpler.
-He remembered his sister riding there on her horse, her blonde hair flowing.
+He remembered his sister riding there on her horse, her blonde hair catching the light.

 He jumped up, dashed down two flights of stairs and ran out through the front entrance as fast as his legs would go.
 In the foyer, his mother called out to him, but he didn’t hear a word she said.
 Some admonishment about running in the house, he was sure.